Edwinccn/Azure-SOC-Lab/README.md

 ## Introduction

-In the project, I use Microsoft Azure to build a Honeynet and Security Operations Center (SOC).
-I then simulate an attack on the resources within Cloud system and Honeynet, and expose the VMs for 12 hours for which I document the security metrics.
-After analyzing, containing, eradicating the security incidents generated from my Cloud based SIEM, and recovering the systems, I further harden the system.
-The system is monitored for another 12 hours and measured again to see the effectiveness of the improvements.
+In this project, I used Microsoft Azure to build a Honeynet and Security Operations Center (SOC).
+I then simulated an attack on the resources within my environment, and exposed the VMs for 12 hours.
+Security metrics such as number of Windows Event Logs or number of Linux Syslogs were measured.
+After analyzing, containing, and eradicating the security incidents generated from my Cloud based SIEM, and recovering the environment, I further hardened the environment.
+The system is monitored for another 12 hours and measured again to validate the effectiveness of the improvements.

 <b>Purpose of my Lab is as follows:</b>